Anse Royale Beach, one of the best beaches in Mahe and top things to do in Mahe Seychelles

 An artificial island that was created in the 2000s.
 It was built on a damaged coral reef that could not be restored.
 The island is very close to the capital Victoria, 3.5 km from it and they are connected by a road that crosses over the ocean.
 The island is very prestigious with luxury resorts and residences, a marina, and some secluded beaches.
 Also, it is home to Eden Plaza, a small shopping complex with boutique shops and restaurants.
 You can admire the beauty of Mahe from Eden Island.

-Eden Island in Mahe, Seychelles Itinerary
+Eden Island, Seychelles on an Island Hopping Seychelles Itinerary

 Eden Island in Mahe, Seychelles © The Luxury Travelers